We Are Both

 "We Are Both" is the second episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 24th episode overall, which aired on October 7, 2012.

 It was written by Jane Espenson and directed by Dean White.

 In this episode, Regina tries to be a good mother, while flashbacks show her first encounter with Rumpelstiltskin.

+Title card

+The Enchanted Forest's branches start growing longer.

 Plot

-Opening Sequence

-The tree branches in the forest start moving and extend their lengths.

 Event Chronology

 The Enchanted Forest events take place after "The Stable Boy" and before the flashbacks of Regina in "It's Not Easy Being Green".
 The Storybrooke events take place after "Broken".

 In the Characters' Past

 In the Enchanted Forest, during a horse ride, a young Regina (Lana Parrilla) is prevented from running away by her mother Cora (Barbara Hershey) via magic.
 Cora wants to make sure that Regina goes through with the wedding to King Leopold and states that Regina is only nervous about having the power that a queen is given, but Regina tells her mother that she wants to be free.
 Cora replies by saying that power is freedom.
 After having a daydream in which she strangles a young Snow White (Bailee Madison), Regina tells her father Henry (Tony Perez) about her fear of becoming like Cora.
 He then explains to her about Cora's past, in which she met a man who gave Cora a book of spells.
 Later that night, Regina takes the book from under Cora's pillow and summons Rumplestiltskin (Robert Carlyle), the book's owner.
 Rumplestiltskin reveals that he had known Regina since she was very young and is surprised that she is kind and compassionate, unlike her family trait.
 When Regina asks him how to deal with Cora, Rumplestiltskin gives her a gift: a looking-glass that acts as a portal to another world.

 On the day of the wedding, Regina tries to push Cora into the mirror but fails at her first attempt, unknown to Cora, Rumplestiltskin appears in the mirror and makes pushing gestures.
 So Regina tries again and succeeds and the glass shatters.
 Now that she was free of Cora, Regina decides to flee only to have Rumplestiltskin stop her and ask if she liked using magic.
 When Regina says yes, Rumplestiltskin offers his services to help her learn about magic, on the condition that she will owe him a favor.